tedorellana/learning/SAA-C03.md

 Enables you to back up your table data continuously by using point-in-time recovery (PITR).
 When you enable PITR, DynamoDB backs up your table data automatically with per-second granularity so that you can restore to any given second in the preceding 35 days

 ## AWS DataSync ##
+Is a fully managed data transfer service that simplifies, automates, and accelerates transferring data between on-premises storage systems and Amazon S3, Amazon EFS, or Amazon FSx for Windows File Server.
 Is a data transfer service that uses network optimization techniques to transfer data efficiently and securely between on-premises storage systems and Amazon S3 or other storage targets.
 When used over AWS Direct Connect, DataSync can provide a dedicated and secure network connection between your on-premises data center and AWS.
 This can help to ensure a more reliable and secure data transfer compared to using the public internet.

 ## Amazon DynamoDB ##
 Is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.
 DynamoDB lets you offload the administrative burdens of operating and scaling a distributed database so that you don't have to worry about hardware provisioning, setup and configuration, replication, software patching, or cluster scaling.
 DynamoDB also offers encryption at rest, which eliminates the operational burden and complexity involved in protecting sensitive data.
 For more information, see DynamoDB encryption at rest.

 ## AWS Backup ##
 Is a fully managed backup service that makes it easy to centralize and automate the backup of data across AWS resources.
 It allows you to create backup policies and schedules to automatically back up your DynamoDB tables on a regular basis.
 You can also specify retention policies to ensure that your backups are retained for the required period of time.
 This solution is fully automated and requires minimal maintenance, making it the most operationally efficient option.
+NO Glacier Deep is supported by AWS Backup.

 ## On-demand mode ##
 Is a good option if any of the following are true: